jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     c.
 Default Catalog (Optional).  *It says optional, but it is not.*<BR>
     d.
 Native query **schema** and **catalog** values in the select statement. <BR>

-12. When finished, click **OK** and you should see the Product Data in the data preview.
+12. When finished, click **OK** and you should see the updated data in the data preview.
 Next, click **Close & Apply** to save your changes in Power Query and return to the report.
 When finished, the report should look like the following:<BR>
     ![PowerBIDesktop](./img/PowerBIDesktop.png)

 13. Publish the Report to a Fabric/Power BI Workspace.